mvreisg/gamebase-backend/README.md

 MACHINE="local"
 ```

-So the `Dotenv` can recognize which environment and machine you want.
-In the case above, it will search for `.env.development.local` and this file should have everything that is inside `.env.example`.
+This allows `Dotenv` to determine which environment and machine configuration to load.
+In the example above, it will load `.env.development.local` which should contain all values from `.env.example`.

 ### Setting `NGINX` environment variables.

-`NGINX_PORT` is the Docker internal port and `NGINX_EXPOSE_PORT` is the base machine port.
-By pinging on the base machine port you ping on the docker internal port.
+`NGINX_PORT` is the internal Docker port and `NGINX_EXPOSE_PORT` is the host port.
+Requests to the host port are forwarded to the container port.

 ```
 NGINX_PORT="80"